Dear Foundation trainee

 Foundation School Director / Deputies (FSD / DFSD)

 We are in the process of restructuring the FSD / DFSD structure.
 Our Foundation School Director is Mr Craig Irvine who is a consultant Vascular Surgeon in Wakefield.
-Mr Ray Raychaudhuri has recently been appointed as a Deputy Foundation School director and a further DFSD will be appointed soon.
+Mr Ray Raychaudhuri and Mr Shane Clark have recently been appointed as Deputy Foundation School directors.

 Programme Support Manager